π¬πͺ Georgian Recommended Learning Material

 Here are two introductory videos about the grammar.
 Under the grammar section below, we have two more longer and more elaborate videos that fully introduce the morphology pattern and the cases system.
 Especially the morphology one is useful when trying to remember words in Georgian.

-If you’re interested in languages, it might be very interesting to understand their system, because it is very old and not very standardized.
-It also makes it more difficult though.
-Some highlights:
+It’s interesting because it is very old and not very standardized.
+Which makes it more difficult to learn.

-• An elaborate directional prefix system for turning verbs into the past or future.
+- An elaborate directional prefix system for turning verbs into the past or future.
 E.g. Ga-mo-vatskhob.
 I will bake it. ga = out of. mo = towards me or you.
 So I’m taking it out of the heat. (more details: v-a-tskh-ob. v = 1st person. -a- version maker for action onto something. -tskh- is the root of hot like tskhela. and -ob is the present and future ending).
+For the past tense we say ga-mo-vatskh-e.
+We replace future/present ending -ob with past ending -e.
+Complex?
 We have a series of 20 shorts that explain this.

 Start your Listening training here.

-Watch the following video 4-5 times, ideally on different days.
-There’s no better way to train your listening.
-It really works wonders to work with one video, focusing on both languages.
 There’s this meditation mindset you can get into, where your brain suddenly understands both languages at once.
-Try to stay there 2-3x for 30 minutes and you’ll really improve in: recognizing words, internalizing patterns, and getting to know expressions.
+You’ll improve recognizing words, internalizing patterns, and getting to know expressions.

 If you want more videos to listen to, you can support us and buy our course here: